bigdevsoon/100-days-of-code/day-01/README.md

 ## Get Started

 Begin your development with the `index.html` provided in the challenge's folder.
-Work on this challenge directly in the [BigDevSoon Code Editor](https://app.bigdevsoon.me/challenges/profile-card/browser) and use the assets available to you and refer to the Figma design for visual guidelines.
+You can work on this challenge directly in the [BigDevSoon Code Editor](https://app.bigdevsoon.me/challenges/profile-card/browser) and use the assets available to you and refer to the design screenshot for visual guidelines.
 Push your boundaries and remember, perfection comes through practice and iteration.

 ## Best Practices and Tips